Borax has a wide variety of applications. It is known as a laundry washing powder. But you might ask, does borax kill fleas ?

 - Borax is also applied to eye drops or artificial tear products in limited quantities to support pH balance and moisture retention.

 Borax is not dangerous, toxic, or a poison.
-It is safe to use in a household cleaning routine.
+It is safe to use in a household cleaning routine and killing fleas.

 Borax is sold as a natural laundry booster and can also be used as another home treatment for flea infestations.
 Borax contains boric acid, which kills fleas by dehydrating them.